Bl4omArchie/Data-structure-library/README.md

 # Linked List implementation - Definition, techniques and examples

-This project goals is to understand linked list, examine techniques to implement it and finally, find an optimal way to implement this data structure.
+This project goals are to understand linked list, examine techniques to implement it and finally, find an optimal way to implement this data structure.
+Later I would like to use it for a bignum structure and also make improvements with parallelization. <br/>
+For the coding language, I'll use C and also C++ for tests with GoogleTest Framework.

 ## Introduction